Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

 ```
 The `-D` flag tells EasyBuild to just perform a check for the dependencies that are needed
 when installing this package, while the `-r` argument is needed to tell EasyBuild to also
 look for dependencies in a preset search path.
-The search for dependencies is not automatic
+The installation of dependencies is not automatic
 since there are scenarios where this is not desired and it cannot be turned off as easily as
 it can be turned on.